Dhoni (film): Critical response

+Sunita Chowdary of Cinegoer.com, said that Dhoni is "a perfect picture of hope and redemption", but added that the film is predictable.

 Soundtrack

 The soundtrack and background score were composed by Ilaiyaraaja.
 The album was released on 28 January 2012 with a special live performance by Ilaiyaraaja.
 Behindwoods reported that the music was a "treat for Raja fanatics" and that the emphasis on melody was "there all through".